 Height does not equal a large frame by default.
 Many people are tall but have thin bones.
 Unfortunately, a fragile frame limits the potential for growth.
 People with small frames are usually ectomorphs.

-Bigger bones require bigger muscles to operate properly.
-Thus, individuals with larger bone structure get bigger muscles than the fragile dudes.
-That’s a fact and anybody telling you otherwise is a liar.
+By default, bigger bones and joints require bigger muscles and tendons to operate properly.
+Thus, individuals with a larger bone structure are born with bigger muscles than people with small frames.
+That’s a fact, and anybody telling you otherwise is a liar.

-Bone structure also plays a role in powerlifting and Olympic weightlifting.
-The popular powerlifter Ed Coan has a super thick bone structure, but is also quite short.
-This gives him enormous advantage over people who are tall and have thin bones.
-Coan is a perfect representative of good genetics which found the right place to shine.
+The thickness of your bones plays an important role in powerlifting and Olympic weightlifting too.
+The popular powerlifter Ed Coan has a super thick bone structure but is also quite short.
+This density gives him an enormous advantage over people who are tall and have thin bones.

-Of course, there are also many tall people with thick bones and those guys usually represent the real freaks when it comes to being naturally huge.
-Those are the guys that can reach massive stats without steroids.
-If you are 6’4″ and you have 8.5 inch wrists, you will hold a ton of muscle mass naturally compared to somebody who is 6’4″ and has 6 inch wrists.
-Just your skeleton alone will make your appear larger than life.
+Of course, there are many tall people with thick bones too.
+Those individuals usually represent the real freaks.
+Even without steroids, tall men with thick bones can reach massive stats.
+If you are 6’4″ tall and have 8.5-inch wrists, you will hold more muscle mass naturally than somebody who is 6’1″ and has 6-inch wrists.
+Just your skeleton alone will make you appear larger than life.

-As far as aesthetics are concerned thicker bones do not always win.
-It depends on the many other factors such as body fat, muscle bellies, proportions…etc. However, the fact that you have thin bones does not mean that you are aesthetic either.
-Usually ectomorphs are aesthetic, but it depends mainly on the individual.
+As far as aesthetics are concerned, thicker bones do not always win.
+However, the fact that you have thin bones does not mean that you are aesthetic either.
+Usually, ectomorphs are aesthetic, but before all, it depends on the individual.
 You can be thick and aesthetic too.

 Bottom line: Bone thickness is one of the growth factors that have a very serious impact on your potential for growth.
 A bigger bone structure comes with a larger musculature by default.